stevenp1329/digitalframeworks.github.io/_posts/2016-07-19-sad-graphics.md

 That seems simple enough, right?
 Perhaps.
 But Katz made the wise move to take things a step further with his next sentence:

-<blockquote>A victory by Mr. Trump remains quite possible: Mrs. Clinton’s chance of losing is about the same probability that an N.B.A. player will miss a free throw.<blockquote>
+<blockquote>A victory by Mr. Trump remains quite possible: Mrs. Clinton’s chance of losing is about the same probability that an N.B.A. player will miss a free throw.</blockquote>

 Even though I don't care about basketball in the least, I find that illustration entirely relatable.
 I understand that pro players tend to make their free throws, but it's not a surefire thing.
 The word picture works.